anuket-project/RA2/doc/ref_arch/kubernetes/chapters/chapter06.rst

 -  should provision storage with different parameters
 -  should not cause race condition when used for git_repo

-See :cite:t:`k8s-api-sig-storage`
+See :cite:p:`k8s-api-sig-storage`
 and :ref:`chapters/chapter06:api and feature testing requirements`.

 Kubernetes API benchmarking
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:cite:t:`xrally-kubernetes` is a tool and framework that performs Kubernetes API benchmarking.
+:cite:p:`xrally-kubernetes` is a tool and framework that performs Kubernetes API benchmarking.

-:cite:t:`functest-kubernetes-benchmarking` proposed a Rally-based test case, :cite:t:`xrally-kubernetes-full`, which iterates 10 times the mainline :cite:t:`xrally-kubernetes` scenarios.
+:cite:p:`functest-kubernetes-benchmarking` proposed a Rally-based test case, :cite:p:`xrally-kubernetes-full`, which iterates 10 times the mainline :cite:p:`xrally-kubernetes` scenarios.

-At the time of writing, no KPI is defined in :ref:`chapters/chapter01:introduction` which would have asked for an update of the default SLA (maximum failure rate of 0%) proposed in :cite:t:`functest-kubernetes-benchmarking`
+At the time of writing, no KPI is defined in :ref:`chapters/chapter01:introduction` which would have asked for an update of the default SLA (maximum failure rate of 0%) proposed in :cite:p:`functest-kubernetes-benchmarking`

-:cite:t:`functest-kubernetes-benchmarking`:
+:cite:p:`functest-kubernetes-benchmarking`:

 .. list-table:: Kubernetes API benchmarking
    :widths: 80 20